How to Become a Software Tester With No Degree

 Qualifications Needed to Become a Software Tester

-Becoming a software tester is a rewarding career path, but have you ever thought about robotics?
-It’s a field with immense growth potential, and our guide on how to become a robotics software engineer offers all the steps you need to take to make this transition.
-So, why not add some more excitement to your tech journey?
+You could be a program tester, which is a good job, but have you thought about robotics?
+There is a lot of room for growth in this field, and our guide on how to become a robotics software engineer lays out all the steps you need to take to get there.
+That being said, why not make your computer journey more fun?

-For instance, if you know HTML, CSS, or something similar, you can use that to become a software tester as well.
-There is one thing more.
+Let's say you know HTML, CSS, or something similar.
+You can use that to also become a software tester.
+One more thing.

-You can also use the uTest platform which is amazing for this purpose.
-This will help you by offering the skills and knowledge you need.
-Here you will start for free and your mission is to find bugs in software, something software testers do.
+Of course, you can also use the great uTest tool for this.
+This will help you because it gives you the information and skills you need.
+Your job is to find bugs in software, which is what software testers do.
+You can start here for free.

-Then, you will get paid for doing this.
-Yes, it actually works, and some software tests started like this.
+After that, you'll get paid for this.
+Yes, it does work, and this is how some software tests began.

 How to Start a Career as a Software Tester

-Do you want to know how to become a software tester with no experience?
-This section is for you.
-Even if you don’t have a proper degree, experience, skills, or anything of that matter, you can do it.
+Want to know how to become a software tester but have never done it before?
+This part is for you.
+You can do it even if you don't have the right degree, training, skills, or anything else.

-Below we will list the steps you need to take.
-Once you are done with these, you will have all you need except a degree hence you can start a career.
+Here are the steps you need to take.
+After finishing these, you'll have everything you need except a degree to start a job.

 1. Start With Online Course

-You can also opt for The Complete Software Testing Bootcamp, that has 13 articles, 27 hours videos and you will get certificate at the end.
-You can access it via any device but using a computer is preferable.
-In addition, you can check our edX course as well and start with it.
+You can also choose The Complete Software Testing Bootcamp, which has 13 papers and 27 hours of videos.
+When you finish, you'll get a certificate.
+You can get to it from any device, but a computer is better.
+You can also take a look at our edX classes and start there.

 2. Get ISTQB Certification